 The Treatment You Need, The Privacy and Respect You Deserve.

-South County Physical Therapy, Inc. (SCPT) specializes in pelvic floor dysfunction through pelvic floor rehabilitation services focused on the assessment and treatment of incontinence issues and various pelvic pain conditions.
+South County Physical Therapy, Inc. (SCPT) specializes in pelvic floor dysfunction through pelvic floor rehabilitation services that focus on the assessment and treatment of incontinence issues and various pelvic pain conditions.
 Pelvic Floor Physical Therapy addresses the muscles of the pelvic floor and may include specific manual techniques to improve tissue and muscle function.
-Therapeutic exercise for the core and pelvic floor are also key parts of rehabilitation.
+Therapeutic exercises for the core and pelvic floor are also key parts of rehabilitation.

 Pelvic Floor Rehabilitation Programs